-The test is divided into four sections and has a total duration of three hours (185 minutes):
+The test is divided into four sections and has a total duration of three hours (180 minutes):

 - 1. Sufficiency of information (30 minutes): Assesses ability to interpret texts fluently, correctly applying the mental processes associated with the categorisation of verbal concepts and information, detailing correctly the main idea, and supporting and/or complementary ideas to draw correct conclusions from a written text. - 2.
-Verbal reasoning (35 minutes): Assesses ability to understand and critically evaluate written information, being able to extrapolate the results to spoken language. - 3.
+Numerical analysis (35 minutes): Assesses ability to carry out operations with numbers, figures and/or arithmetical signs and to choose the correct answer quickly and precisely from a series of results. - 3.
 Logical reasoning (35 minutes): Assesses ability to identify logical criteria applied to sequences. - 4.
-English placement test (85 minutes) - → Written assessment (25 minutes): Assesses skills in terms of writing, reasoning, use of language, structuring of arguments, spelling, and grammar. - → Multiple choice questions (60 minutes)
+English placement test (80 minutes) - → Written assessment (20 minutes): Assesses skills in terms of writing, reasoning, use of language, structuring of arguments, spelling, and grammar. - → Multiple choice questions (60 minutes)